Office of Global Initiatives and Business Development

 Astana, Kazakhstan

-Colorado School of Mines has a strategic partnership with Nazarbayev University (NU) School of Mining and Geosciences (SMG) focused on the program design, development and delivery, faculty and student recruitment, and admissions of NU.
-The NU and Mines partnership is further designed to develop research capacity at NU in Petroleum Engineering that produces research products relevant to developing oil and gas resources in Kazakhstan.
-Integral to this effort is the further development of the NU graduate program and recruiting top faculty to work for NU.
+Colorado School of Mines created a strategic partnership with Nazarbayev University (NU) School of Mining and Geosciences (SMG) focused on the program design, development and delivery, faculty and student recruitment, and admissions of NU.
+The NU and Mines partnership was designed to develop research capacity at NU in Petroleum Engineering that would produce research products relevant to developing oil and gas resources in Kazakhstan.
+Integral to this effort was the further development of the NU graduate program and recruiting top faculty to work for NU.
+Mines involvement with this project has come to a close and the university is self-sustaining.

 Almaty, Kazakhstan